Muukid/muAudioFile/README.md

 * `MUAF_INVALID_WAVE_FMT_PCM_BITS_PER_SAMPLE` - the WAVE chunk fmt-ck's PCM-format-specific value 'wBitsPerSample' has an invalid value; it's rather equal to 0, non-divisible by 8 without a remainder, doesn't evenly divide the length of the wave data, or doesn't align with the value for wBlockAlign.

 * `MUAF_INVALID_WAVE_FILE_WRITE_SIZE` - the WAVE file could not be created, as the size of the WAVE file would be over the maximum file size of a WAVE file due to any of the limitations of how big certain values can be encoded in WAVE (such as the ckSize for the RIFF chunk).

+### FLAC result values

+* `MUAF_INVALID_FLAC_STREAMINFO_LENGTH` - the streaminfo metadata block has an invalid recorded length (not 34 bytes).

+* `MUAF_INVALID_FLAC_STREAMINFO_BLOCK_SIZE_RANGE` - the listed minimum or maximum block size within streaminfo was not within the required value range of 16 to 65535.

+* `MUAF_INVALID_FLAC_STREAMINFO_BLOCK_SIZE_MIN_MAX` - the listed minimum and maximum block size within streaminfo do not make sense, as the maximum is smaller than the minimum.

+* `MUAF_INVALID_FLAC_STREAMINFO_FRAME_SIZE_MIN_MAX` - the listed minimum and maximum frame size within streaminfo do not make sense, as the maximum is smaller than the minimum.

+* `MUAF_INVALID_FLAC_STREAMINFO_NUM_CHANNELS` - the listed number of channels within streaminfo (after accounting for subtraction) is not within the permitted range of 1 to 8.
+This value is permitted to be zero (after accounting for subtraction) if no audio is being stored.

+* `MUAF_INVALID_FLAC_STREAMINFO_BITS_PER_SAMPLE` - the listed bits per sample within streaminfo (after accounting for subtraction) is not within the permitted range of 4 to 32.
+This value is permitted to be zero (after accounting for subtraction) if no audio is being stored.

+* `MUAF_INVALID_FLAC_STREAMINFO_SAMPLE_COUNT` - the listed amount of samples doesn't make sense, rather because the FLAC file doesn't contain audio and the sample count is over 0, or because the FLAC file does contain audio and the sample count is 0.

 ## Check if result is fatal